zhengyuang7/masr/README.md

 extend language
-- EXTENDING MULTILINGUAL ASR TO NEW LANGUAGES USING SUPPLEMENTARY ENCODER AND DECODER COMPONENTS
+- Extending Multilingual ASR to New Languages Using Supplementary Encoder and Decoder Components